asepart/amosss182/README.md

 ### Web Service Backend

-JUnit is used as testing framework.
+JUnit is used as our testing framework.
 To run the tests, execute:

 `$ cd webservice`